dallasg505/music-history/essays/song-2/index.md

 At the time, the song became a hit, its influence spreading widely.
 It became a **cultural artifact**, sung at **plantations, funerals, executions, and church services** *(Lornell, n.d.)*.
 Given its profound impact on American music and culture, it remains one of the most notable pieces of early **Gospel Blues** *(Lornell, n.d.)*.

-{% include figure.html class="right" width="48%" caption="Blind Willie Johnson.
-Source" image-path“essays/song-2/images/Slide.JPG” %}
+{% include figure.html image="essays/song-2/images/slideguitar.JPG" class='right' width='48%' height='48%' %}

 ## Slide Guitar